From BR Bullpen

 The New York Mets took him in the 2013 Rule V Draft then sent him to the Los Angeles Dodgers for cash considerations.
 Los Angeles waived him at the end of spring training and he was claimed by the Texas Rangers.

-Rosin debuted on Opening Day, a wild 14-10 loss to the Philadelphia Phillies.
+Rosin debuted on Opening Day, a wild 14-10 loss to the Philadelphia Phillies, on March 31, 2014.
 He relieved Shawn Tolleson in the top of the 9th.
 Jimmy Rollins grounded out, then Chase Utley doubled.
 Rosin fanned Ryan Howard then got Marlon Byrd on a fly to end the inning.